 If you want a more robust, long-term external drive, Western Digital’s MyBook Duo is a great choice.
 This massive enclosure comes with up to 28TB of storage for $1,000, or as little as 4TB of storage for $259 — and five other configurations in between.
 You can configure the two drives inside this enclosure in RAID, for file redundancy or speed, or take advantage of every byte of storage.
 Either way, you get a lot of storage space and a two-year warranty from a reliable brand.

-Supporting USB 3.1 for high-speed data transfer, the MyBook Duo’s case is also user-serviceable, meaning you can replace broken drives yourself, and use the enclosure long after the drives break down.
+Supporting USB 3.1 for high-speed data transfer, the‘s case is also user-serviceable, meaning you can replace broken drives yourself, and use the enclosure long after the drives break down.
 And with full support for 256-bit AES hardware encryption, you can make sure nobody can read your data but you.

-As you can imagine, it’s an excellent pick for photographers on the go.
+As you can imagine, the Western Digital My Passport Wireless SSD is an excellent pick for photographers on the go.

 - The best SSDs for 2020